-Please note: perfection is not required for full marks and occasional missing/incorrect accents should be tolerated.
-However, errors associated with the manipulation of the vocabulary provided should be taken into consideration when awarding marks.
+Please note: perfection is not required for full marks, and minor errors should be tolerated.
+However, incorrect word order and errors associated with the manipulation of the vocabulary provided should be taken into consideration when awarding marks.

-Mark Grammatical Knowledge and Accuracy
+Marks Content and Communication

 2 Very good: highly accurate.

 11⁄2 Good: generally accurate.

 1 Reasonable: more accurate than inaccurate.

 1/2 Limited: generally inaccurate.

-0 Little of merit: highly inaccurate.
+0 Little of merit: highly inaccurate